ShakexSempe/JS-shopping-list/README.md

 - after if() we hide container by removing .show-container class from container variable classlist.
 - set up alert message that we cleared the list: displayAlert(empty list)
 - setBackToDefault();

+### delete and edit buttons
+- we only have access to the delete and edit button in the addItems() if statement where they are created dynamically.
+Therefore event listeners must be placed within the addItems().
+- attempts to target edit and delete buttons outside the addItems() will fail as the buttons = null outide the function when the app.js initially loads.
+- buttons are targeted using the elements (not document) via element.querySelector();
+- deleteItem and editItem global functions are called in the buttons event listeners (btn.addeventlistener(click, (){}));